copasi/model_replicator/tests/0010_SBML2GeneNetwork/README.md

 - checks that correct number of rate laws are written
 - checks that a specifc rate law exists in two instances
 - checks that the transport reaction exists
+- checks that the random values of initial concentration are within bounds